Flint Water Quality at a Glance

 Water Source and Treatment

-• Federal Policies: The Biden administration announced in October 2024 that all drinking water systems nationwide will need to replace lead service lines within 10 years.
+- Federal Policies: The Biden administration announced in October 2024 that all drinking water systems nationwide will need to replace lead service lines within 10 years, a policy partly influenced by the Flint crisis.
 Eos

 Recommendations for Flint Residents

-Continue to use NSF-certified filters for drinking water and cooking, even if your service line has been replaced.
-Filters should be rated to remove lead (Standard 53).
+While water meets safety standards, many residents still prefer NSF-certified filters for drinking water and cooking.
+Filters should be rated to remove lead (Standard 53) and properly maintained.

 Get Your Water Tested

 Free water testing is still available to Flint residents.
-Contact the Flint Water Testing Hotline at (810) 787-6537 to schedule testing.
+Contact the City of Flint Water Service Center at (810) 766-7202 to schedule testing or check service line status.

 Flush Your Water

 If water hasn’t been used for several hours, run cold water for at least 5 minutes before using.
-Always use cold water for drinking and cooking.
+Always use cold water for drinking and cooking to minimize any potential lead exposure.

 Stay Informed

-Keep up to date with the latest water quality reports and service line replacement status at cityofflint.com/gettheleadout.
+Keep up to date with the latest water quality reports and service line replacement status at cityofflint.com/gettheleadout and michigan.gov/flintwater.

 Frequently Asked Questions